-Each year, a Merrill House Brief Residency and stipend will be reserved for the winner of the Yale Series of Younger Poets Competition.
-The Yale Younger Poetry Prize is the longest running and, arguably, the most prestigious poetry contest in the United States.
-Since 1919, it has celebrated the most prominent new American poets by bringing the work of these artists to the attention of the larger public.
-The award is reserved for poets under the age of 40 who have not yet published a book of poetry.
-More information about the prize and application instructions and be found here.
+Each year, a Merrill House residency and stipend is reserved for the winner of the Yale Series of Younger Poets Prize.
+The Yale award is the longest running and, arguably, the most prestigious poetry competition in the United States.
+Since 1919, it has celebrated the most promising new American poets by bringing their work to the attention of the larger public.
+The competition is open to emerging poets who have not yet published a book of poetry.
+More information about the prize and application can be found here.

 Intended as a resource for scholars, students, writers, and teachers, the James Merrill Digital Archive currently provides digital access to a small cross-section from the James Merrill Papers housed in Special Collections at Washington University in St. Louis.